vinaykumarvvs/api-automation-tutorial/src/test/java/Chapters/Chapter04/Chapter04.md

 ![](https://i.imgur.com/hQ0WTZB.png)

 #### **Create Entities**
-1. As we have seen the Response JSON in the above picture, we clearly observe that in Response JSON also we have three Objects `Category, Tags & Main Object`.
+1. As we have seen the Response JSON in the above picture, we can clearly observe that in Response JSON also we have three Objects `Category, Tags & Main Object`.
 These objects are very similar to the one which we have created for the POST method.
 2. We can use the same one, but this approach is not recommended.
 Because if someday Request changes and Response is not changed